What to See in Beautiful Brittany (Bretagne), France

 Everyone knows to try Belgium chocolate, waffles and fries.
 But you might me surprised by how multiculturaly rich is Brussels, especially when referring to food.
 I was amazed to find such an open community, as well as unforgettable art at every corner.
 I’ll share how my perception went from fearful to this being one of my favorite cities.
 It was overwhelming at first, but it’s so easy to get around and meet people in the capital of the European Union.

 Brussels at First Glance

 I looked to the window next to me and saw a big, beautiful butt.

-My first perception of Belgium was with a bit of culture shock.
+My first perception of Belgium was culture shock.
 I arrived in Brussels at Gare de Nord (North train station) and stepped into a gray sky, looked to the window next to me and saw a big, beautiful butt.
 First I thought it was a mannequin, but IT MOVED!
 I wish I knew before going to Brussels that it has a red light district.
 I was standing in the middle of it!
 I’ve been to Amsterdam before, but I was well aware of the existence and location of the red light district.
 This time, it took me by surprise.

 The second thing I noticed were the mothers and little girls begging for money to eat.
 They didn’t speak French, nor did it sound to me like Flemish (native tongue in parts of Belgium) so I suppose they were refugees.
 I, unfortunately, had not a dime of cash nor a bite of food with me since I had been traveling in Germany for about a week and I had recently lost my debit card, BUT that’s another story.